 the final modern pool, pictured below, was built in 1954.

 pictures below are from my faded 1959-61 slides.
-Scanned to digital
+Not many people

 Located on the north side of the main camp road about 150' from the entrance gate.
 It seems to have been constructed at the end of the POW era since it lists the date the POW camp was closed and contains the emblem of "The Third Service Corps" which ran the camp.
 The squares may have been just decoration or once contained other emblems that have been removed.